 Another hurdle was thrown into the mix as Second Harvest pivoted from using the solution for single donations to recurring donations.
 They realized that about 75% of their donations were recurring and were the ones that required volunteer support.
 As the new information came in, we were able to swiftly change direction and adapt what they had to the new path.

 Our team, using Azure DevOps to plan, code, collaborate and release Volunteer Connect, developed in React, which would allow volunteers to register on the FoodRescue.ca platform to transport donations between donor and agency.
 Azure DevOps allowed us to easily rollback and make the changes with pipelines that let us automate the builds and deployments.
-This lets us spend less time with the nuts and bolts and more time being creative with the solution they delivered to Second Harvest.
+This lets us spend less time with the nuts and bolts and more time being creative with the solution we delivered to Second Harvest.

 With Volunteer Connect, agencies that were previously unable to collect food could redirect the claim to volunteers that can rescue the food for them.
 The solution is expected to significantly increase agency usage of FoodRescue.ca from the current 43%.
 It also opens the door to those interested in supporting Second Harvest by creating opportunities to contribute to their mission.
 We made the process very simple for those wanting to volunteer.
 Volunteers can set their availability and a travel radius to select rescues that are close to them.
 This allows them to be the middleman to bridge the gap between donor and agency.